Alternative Breaks Frequently Asked Questions

 Why are Alternative Breaks alcohol free?

 Alternative Service Breaks were founded as an alternative to the typical spring break experience.
 Alcohol affects the ability to be fully engaged in the experience, group dynamics, participant safety, the local community, the university, and the national alternative service break student movement.
-It is not a judgement call on the use of alcohol, but more of a realization that there is much work to be done in the world around us to help tackle many of our social justice issues.
+It is not a judgement call on the use of alcohol, but more of a realization that there is much work to be done in the world around us to help tackle pressing social justice issues.

 If I signed-up but can no longer attend, can I get a refund?